 - Sexual practices, goals, and norms: The goal of sex, such as one orgasm for each partner, can influence the duration.

-- External constraints: For example, new parents might sneak a quick sex session while their baby takes a nap, or they might arrange for a night away, when they can spend hours on foreplay.
+- External constraints: For example, new parents might have a quick sex session while their baby takes a nap, or they might arrange for a night away when they can spend hours on foreplay.

 - Sexual function and overall health: Pain during or after sex and premature ejaculation are just a few examples of issues that can limit the duration of sex.

-- Location: The multinational 2005 study found that heterosexual couples in Turkey have the shortest sex, lasting, on average, 3.7 minutes.
+2005 studyfound that heterosexual couples in Turkey have the shortest sex, lasting, on average, 3.7 minutes.
 This may speak to cultural norms, conditioning, and the study’s very limited definition of sex.

-- When one partner is approaching orgasm, they might take a break and focus on pleasuring another partner.
+- When one partner is approaching orgasm, they might take a break and focus on pleasure in other ways.
+Some toys and tools, medications, and techniques can also be used to delay orgasm.

 - Continually communicate about sexual needs and desires.
 This can help each partner enjoy sex more.

-- If a female is involved, prioritize the female orgasm, by offering manual clitoral stimulation or oral sex, for example.
+- If a person with a vagina is involved, a partner can make sure to consider their orgasm by offering manual clitoral stimulation or oral sex, for example.

 - Focus on foreplay before penetration.
 This may extend the length of the interaction and boost pleasure for everyone involved.